mhtess/elephants/models/elephants-coord-simulations.md

 predication does not exist and only the weak structural hypothesis holds.

-The pattern NP \< PP \< VP \< S (monotonically increasing) is consistent with a model in which group predication does not exist and the strong structural hypothesis holds.
+The pattern NP \< PP \< VP \< S (monotonically increasing with the height of the coordination level) is consistent with a model in which group predication does not exist and the strong structural hypothesis holds.